freebasic/fbc/FreeBASIC/readme.txt

       wrapper version).
     - Wrote the rel-* graphics demonstrations in the examples/gfx directory.
     - Wrote the examples/GL/fbgfx_texture.bas OpenGL example.

-  o Jeff Marshall (coder[at]execulink.com):
-    - Improved and fixed the printer support in all platforms.
-    - Added compiler tests and improved the document translator.

   o Florent Heyworth (florent.heyworth[at]swissonline.ch):
     - Translated the Win API sql/obdc headers (later replaced by the SWIG FB